 The blood lactate to pyruvate (L:P) ratio is used to distinguish between pyruvate dehydrogenase deficiency and other causes of congenital lactic acidosis.
 In conjunction with an elevated lactate, an L:P ratio greater than 30 suggests inherited disorders of the respiratory chain complex or tricarboxylic acid cycle disorders.
 In conjunction with an elevated lactate, an L:P ratio less than 25 suggests a defect in pyruvate metabolism.
-An artifactually high L:P ratio can be observed in acutely ill individuals.
+An artificially high L:P ratio can be observed in acutely ill individuals.
 Abnormal concentrations of lactate, pyruvate, and the L:P ratio are not diagnostic for any single disorder and must be interpreted in the context of the individual's clinical presentation and other laboratory studies.

-See Compliance Statement B
+Compliance Statement B

-Statement B: This test was developed and its performance characteristics determined by ARUP Laboratories.
+: This test was developed and its performance characteristics determined by ARUP Laboratories.
 The U.S. Food and Drug Administration has not approved or cleared this test; however, FDA clearance or approval is not currently required for clinical use.
 The results are not intended to be used as the sole means for clinical diagnosis or patient management decisions.